-Contact hours Independent study time
+Forms of teaching and learning Contact hours Independent study time

 Lecture 2 SWS 15 SWS

-ECTS 6
+ECTS credits 6

 Language English English

 Form of assessment Written exam (60 min.)
+Written exam (60 min.)

-Restricted Admission yes
+Restricted admission yes

 Further information Website of the Chair

 Examiner Performing lecturer Prof. Dr. Armin Prof. Dr. Armin Hei

 Offering Spring semester

 Duration of module 1 semester

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu., M.Sc.
 Econ., M.Sc.
 Bus.
 Inf.

 Preliminary course work Reading the respective chapter in the assigned literature

-Module: IS 613 Applied Project in Design Thinking and Lean Software Development
+Module: IS 613 Applied Project in Enterprise Cloud Design and Development

-The goal of this term project is to collaboratively develop a concept, design or software to solve a real world problem in a student development team environment.
-We offer a project-based lecture with hands-on experience for lean principles and design thinking.
-Students will learn innovative product and process design for software development which then can be directly applied in exercise sessions.
-The used technology will depend on students' skills and experience.
-Prototypes might be developed with technology for mobile devices or paper-based for non-developers.
+The goal of this term project is to collaboratively develop a software artifact to solve a real-world business problem in a student development team environment.
+We offer a project-based lecture with hands-on experience for enterprise cloud software development as well as general agile software development practices, lean management principles, as well as design thinking and business model innovation practices.
+Students will learn about innovative product and process design for software development which then can be directly applied in exercise sessions and project iterations.
+The used technology will depend on the students' skills and experience.
+Prototypes must be developed and deployed with state-of-the-art cloud technology.